abjerner/Skybrud.Social/README.md

 ### Changelog

-The [**releases page**](https://github.com/abjerner/Skybrud.Social/releases) lists all releases since v0.1.1, and each there will be some information for each release on the most significant changes.
+The [**releases page**](https://github.com/abjerner/Skybrud.Social/releases) lists all releases since v0.1.1, where there will be some information for each release on the most significant changes.